malavikasajikumar/mbed-os/docs/design-documents/hal/0005-pin-names-Arduino-Uno-standard.md

 Note this might be one of the main differencess accross Mbed boards and therefore the application should not assume the same behaviour for PWM and Timers for them.

-The RESET signal should be defined in the Arduino Uno connector to let the user or an external component to put the MCU in reset state.
+The RESET signal should be defined in the Arduino Uno connector to let the user or an external component put the MCU in reset state.

-The VIN signal isn't strictly defined in the Arduino standard in some cases may work as a bi-directional power supply.
+The VIN signal isn't strictly defined in the Arduino standard and in some cases may work as a bi-directional power supply.
 Tipically it could accept between 5 to 12 volts, but it's not a requirement.

-**Using Arduino Uno pins from an application**
+### Usage of Arduino Uno pin-names in an application

-> Pending to add details
+**Configuration**

+The pin names defined to each of the MCUs in PinNames.h are considered the default configuration for every target in Mbed OS.
+They are picked automatically at compile time and can used in the application.

+However, it's possible to override the default configuration.
+This is the list of configuration files and a description of each of them:

+- `PinNames.h`: includes the default configuration for Arduino Uno pins and how they are connected to the MCU as described in this document.
+- `mbed_lib.json`: configuration for specific components to use the default Arduino Uno pin-names or select other MCU pins if required.
+This file can be defined in Mbed OS or in an external library for the component, for [example](https://github.com/ARMmbed/mbed-os/blob/master/storage/blockdevice/COMPONENT_SD/mbed_lib.json).
+- `mbed_app.json`: application configuration that inherits the `mbed_lib.json` if exists and can override the pin configuration for the component if required.
+This file is usually placed at the root directory of the application.
+- main application: the `.cpp` application could initialize the drivers with the default Arduino Uno pin-name configution, use the configuration in `mbed_app.json`, or use custom pins if required.

+**Examples of usage of Arduino Uno pin names**

+This section provides a few examples with guidelines on using Arduino Uno pin names.
+It's not a guide to use Mbed Drivers API (please refer to the [documentation](https://os.mbed.com/docs/mbed-os/latest/apis/drivers.html) for details).

+It's possible to use digital signals in both Dx and Ax pins:

+    DigitalOut myGPIO1(ARDUINO_UNO_D3); // Output signal
+    DigitalOut myGPIO2(ARDUINO_UNO_D4); // Input signal
+    DigitalOut myGPIO3(ARDUINO_UNO_A0); // A0 can be used as digital signal as well

+Usage of ADC is only possible on Ax pins:

+    AnalogIn myADC1(ARDUINO_UNO_A1);    // Analog input

+UART can be defined with pin names or aliases (the latter is preferred):

+    BufferedSerial serial_port(ARDUINO_UNO_D1, ARDUINO_UNO_D0);
+    BufferedSerial serial_port(ARDUINO_UNO_UART_RX, ARDUINO_UNO_UART_TX);

+SPI can be defined with pin names or aliases (the latter is preferred):

+    SPI spi(ARDUINO_UNO_D11, ARDUINO_UNO_D12, ARDUINO_UNO_D13); // mosi, miso, sclk
+    SPI spi(ARDUINO_UNO_SPI_MOSI, ARDUINO_UNO_SPI_MISO, ARDUINO_UNO_SPI_SCK);

+I2C can be defined with pin names or aliases (the latter is preferred):

+    I2C i2c(ARDUINO_UNO_D14, ARDUINO_UNO_D15);
+    I2C i2c(ARDUINO_UNO_I2C_SDA, ARDUINO_UNO_I2C_SCL);

 ### Non-valid definitions

 The following is an example of definitions of pin names and comments on whether they are correctly defined or not.